developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/about/index.md

 &#42; _Enabled by default_

 ###Profiles
 DataWedge Profiles permit custom groups of settings to be created to match the needs of specific apps, users or scanning scenarios.
-For example, any number of Profiles can be created for different applications that require the same data processed in different ways.
-Whenever an app comes to the foreground, that app's Profile can be set to output the scanned data in the format required for the app.
-Profiles also can enable one or more individual barcode symbologies to help improve performance and reduce input errors or delays.
+Profiles can be created for different applications that require the same data processed in different ways.
+A Profile can be set to output scanned data in the format required for a particular app whenever that app comes to the foreground.
+Profiles also can enable one or more individual barcode symbologies to help improve performance and reduce input errors and delays.

 **Refer to the Setup section** for more information.